-The District is required to add PM{2.5} to the list of pollutants we permit.
+The District is required to add PM2.5 to the list of pollutants we permit.
 This requirement is codified in the Federal Clean Air Act, which mandates that each New Source Review program includes enforceable procedures to prevent the construction of any new source or modification that will interfere with the attainment or maintenance of any NAAQS.

 We are currently designated as "Unclassified" for this pollutant by both the State and EPA.
 As such, $PM{2.5}$ would be considered an attainment pollutant under Rule 802.
-We currently regulate PM and PM{10} in Rule 803 as attainment pollutants and PM{10} under Rule 802 as a nonattainment pollutant for the State ambient air quality standard.
+We currently regulate PM and $PM{10}$ in Rule 803 as attainment pollutants and $PM{10}$ under Rule 802 as a nonattainment pollutant for the State ambient air quality standard.
 Adding $PM{2.5}$ to the list of regulated pollutants in amended Rule 802 is consistent with past Board actions to regulate attainment pollutants.
-It also aligns our rule set with proposed Rule 809 (Federal Minor Source New Source Review). $PM{2.5}$ would be subject to the BACT and AQIA requirements of Rules 802 and 805, respectively.
+It also aligns our rule set with proposed

+Rule 809 (Federal Minor Source New Source Review).
+PM2.5 would be subject to the BACT and AQIA requirements of Rules 802 and 805, respectively.

 No. 8: Rule 805.
-Revising the AAOS and increment AOIA calculation procedures
+Revising the AAQS and increment AQIA calculation procedures

 When Rule 803 was adopted in 1997, EPA determined that the rule was equivalent to the federal Prevention of Significant Deterioration (PSD) regulations and delegated us authority to implement the federal PSD program.
 Two key features of a PSD program are Air Quality Impact Analyses (AQIA) and Increment Consumption Analyses.
 Rule 803 was written to satisfy federal PSD standards for major sources, but also applied to smaller non-major sources.
-With the revocation of EPA's delegation and our subsequent adoption of Rule 810 (which applies only to major sources), we now have rule language for AQIA and Increment Consumption Analyses that apply only to non-major sources.
+With the revocation of EPA's delegation and our subsequent adoption of Rule 810, we now have rule language for AQIA and Increment Consumption Analyses that apply only to non-major sources.
 We are proposing to streamline these analyses for non-major sources.
 The proposed rule revisions simplify the processing of AQIA and Increment Consumption Analyses while at the same time not affecting the level of stringency of those requirements.